cdozdil/OptiScaler/README.md

 #### For DirectX 11
 - FSR2 2.2.1 (Default, native DX11)
 - FSR3 3.1.2 (unofficial port to native DX11)
-- XeSS 1.x.x, FSR2 2.1.2, 2.2.1, FSR3 3.1 & FSR2 2.3.2 (via background DX12 processing) [*]
+- XeSS 1.x.x, FSR2 2.1.2, 2.2.1, FSR3 3.1 & FSR2 2.3.2 (via background DX12 processing)$`^1`$
 - DLSS (native DX11)
 - XeSS 2.x (_soon™, but Intel ARC only_)

 > [!NOTE]
-> _[*] These implementations use a background DirectX12 device to be able to use Dirext12-only upscalers.
+> _[1] These implementations use a background DirectX12 device to be able to use Dirext12-only upscalers.
 There is a 10-15% performance penalty for this method, but allows many more upscaler options.
 Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has its own problems of which some were fixed by OptiScaler. **These implementations do not support Linux** and will result in a black screen._

 #### For Vulkan
 - FSR2 2.1.2 (Default), 2.2.1